gcallah/BookReviews/coyne_hall.md

 "We cannot make sense of the world without pure theory because we must have a theoretical grounding to orient our efforts and understanding" (32).

 This is a puzzling contention to me.
 As I understand it, a theory is an abstraction from concrete reality.
-If we do not first have some understanding of concrete reality, how could we ever abstract a theory from it?
-A theory is an attempt make what is already somewhat comprehensible more fully comprehensible.
-If we began from a state of sheer incomprehension about some aspect of experience, there is no way we could formulate a theory about it.
+If we do not first have some comprehension of concrete reality, how could we ever abstract a theory from it?
+A theory is an attempt to better understand what is already, at least to some extent, understood.
+If we began from a state of sheer incomprehension about some aspect of experience, there is no possibility we could formulate a theory about it.

 ## Catallaxy